 We walked to the printing factory installation passing by the many studios where the print designers work 2 years ahead of the release of a collection.
 Pictures of these future designs are not allowed for obvious reasons, but it is wonderful to be able to see them at work.

-Almost a million meters of fabric a year are printed on-site and the size and scale of the factory is impressive.
+Almost a million meters of fabric a year are printed on-site and the size and scale of the factory are impressive.
 All the fabrics are printed in Finland to protect both the design and the quality thus the investment is imperative and necessary.
 There are two types of printing techniques being used here that I can see: laser printing and screen printing.

 Notice the roll inside the machine.
 It is being engraved in the pattern created by the designer.
 Each roll will carry a different color.